Rambler Rebel: 1967

 For the 1967 model year, all of AMC's intermediates took the Rambler Rebel name.
 As part of his plan since 1965 to shed AMC of its "economy car" image, CEO Roy Abernethy ordered a completely new design from the predecessor models.
-Abernethy's objective was to position the 1967 Rebel and Ambassador designs on an equal basis with competitive models marketed by the Big Three's Economy Brands.
+Abernethy's objective was to position the 1967 Rebel and Ambassador designs on an equal basis with competitive models marketed by the Big Three's volume brands.

 The new Rebels were bigger and rode on a longer 114 in wheelbase allowing for more passenger space and cargo capacity.
 The new styling featured sweeping rooflines with more glass area, as well as a smooth, rounded "coke-bottle" body design.

-The Rebel was now available not only in 4-door sedan, 4-door station wagon, and 2-door hardtop versions, but also for 1967 as 2-door sedan (coupé) with a thin B-pillar and flip out rear side windows, as well as a convertible.
-The new coupe was only available in the lowest trim level, but was design was marketed a "Sports Sedan" as it identical in style to the hardtop including frameless door windows.
+The Rebel was now available not only in four-door sedan, four-door station wagon, and two-door hardtop versions, but also for 1967 as two-door sedan (coupé) with a thin B-pillar and flip out rear side windows, as well as a convertible.
+The new coupe was only available in the lowest trim level, but was design was marketed as a "Sports Sedan" as it is identical in style to the hardtop including frameless door windows.
 The convertible body style included a power-operated top that featured an all-new "fastback" profile with a "split stack" folding roof mechanism with concealed side rails that did not intrude into the backseat area, thus offering room for three adult passengers in the rear.
 The station wagons now had featured a new second-row seat mechanism folding it down and forward to offer 91 cuft of flat-floored cargo space with the tailgate opening also made wider and taller than the 1966 versions.
 The Rebel models were similar to the senior Ambassador in that they shared the same basic unit-body (platform) aft of the cowl.
 Rebels came in the base 550 and deluxe 770 models, with a high-line SST available only as a two-door hardtop.

 Traditional Rambler economy came standard with the redesigned Rebels featuring six-cylinder engines and overdrive transmissions.
 However, the Rebels were upgraded in numerous areas including a new four-link, trailing-arm rear suspension system.
 American Motors also introduced advanced V8 engines, and Rebels could now be turned "into a decent budget-priced muscle car" with the new 343 CID.